AnnaWijetunga/book-selector-CLI/notes.md

   end

 Now when we ask the user for their input (listig a number), they'll see "More info about" message along with that same "Want to learn more?" message from the beginning.
 It now loops.

+Excuse the interruption - git commit.

+When a change has been made:
+git status
+git add .
+git commit -m "sweet lil' message" git push

+The git push pushes all your changes to your repository.

+Do this upon each milestone or in my, after each significant update, so I can build this darn habit!

+Man I tell you what - there's never a missed opportunity to learn something new here.
+WOOF.